joshstrom/ecc-tool/readme.txt

-Simple ECC implementation for learning purposes.
+Scratch-built implementation of ECC done for learning purposes.
+The implementation supports key generation, encryption/decryption, and sign/verify operations.

+Please note: although this implementation does work for all tested standard ECC curves, it should not be trusted for any sort of secure software without security review.
+Please use a standard implementation of ECC for your project.
+This was developed to learn more about ECC (and associated mathematical operations), C++, and as practice for cross-platform development.

-This project will be implemented in three phases:
+This project was implemented in three phases:

 1. Implement primitives and ECC key generation.
 [DONE]
 2. Implement ECC general purpose encryption/decryption.
 [DONE]
 3. Implement ECC sign/verify.
 [DONE]

 See Implementation_Notes-Phase_1.txt for information about Phase 1 implementation.
 See Implementation_Notes-Phase_2.txt for information about Phase 2 implementation.